 Morning and Evening Prayer include scripture readings, meditations and prayers.
 Most of the selected scriptures are short and time should be allowed after each reading for its meaning to filter down from the head to the heart, and to seek the significance of each for that day.
 The relevant meditation for the day of the month follows, and repetition of them month by month turns them into familiar friends – they are worth learning by heart.
 Again, time should be allowed for new insights to develop in the mind and heart before moving on.
 Some find that the mornings tend to be too rushed for lengthy silences and that this can best wait till evening prayer.
 The important thing is to find a rhythm that works for you.

 After the scripture readings and meditations, there is an opportunity to pray whatever is on your mind and heart, offering to God the concerns of the day, your personal needs and prayers for other people.
 A ‘prayer basket’ or ‘prayer pot’ may be used from which are selected three names for holding up before God.
 The basket or prayer pot contains slips of paper on which have been written the names of folk to be remembered in prayer.
 (It is of course important that names are added and removed regularly as circumstances change.)
 The selected slips may be placed where they can be seen from time to time during the day, or carried around, as a reminder for continued prayer.
-The Community also uses a quarterly Prayer Guide.
-(Contact Ellen in the office.)
-At the chapel at the Nether Springs the custom is to have a time of silent prayer after reading the day’s entry from the Prayer Guide.
+The Community also uses a quarterly Prayer Guide (contact Ellen or Charlotte in the Community Office).
 When there is no information about the particular needs of the persons, families and situations brought to mind, the following prayer is helpful: These dear ones, O Lord, bless Thou and keep in every place where they are.